Ghini/ghini.desktop/doc/taxonomic-lookup.rst

 for batch workflows; it should plug into the same contract if it remains part of the release scope.

+The WFO server has been observed to omit the Network Solutions RSA OV SSL CA 3 intermediate certificate from its TLS chain.
+The Docker development image therefore installs that public intermediate certificate into the container trust store and points ``requests`` at the system CA bundle so Ghini can keep normal HTTPS verification enabled.

 Current Coverage
 ================